mattmotoki/mattmotoki.github.io/_art/triangulation.md

 ---
 title: "Triangulation"
-description: "Delaunay triangulation art."
-art_url: "/assets/files/triangulation.html"
 image: "/assets/images/triangulation.png"
+description: "Delaunay triangulation creating an abstract geometric pattern."
 ---

-This creative coding project uses Delaunay triangulation to create an abstract art piece.
-The algorithm generates a set of random points and connects them to form triangles, which are then colored based on their position and size.
+This creative coding project uses Delaunay triangulation to create an abstract geometric pattern.
+The algorithm generates a set of points and connects them to form triangles that satisfy the Delaunay condition, resulting in a visually pleasing mesh.

+## About Delaunay Triangulation

+Delaunay triangulation is a mathematical technique that maximizes the minimum angle of all triangles in a mesh.
+This creates a more aesthetically pleasing and structurally sound triangulation compared to other methods.
+The technique is widely used in computer graphics, computational geometry, and digital art.